Mughal-e-Azam: Design

 The production design of the film, led by art director M. K. Syed, was extravagant, and some sets took six weeks to erect.
 The film, mostly shot in studio sets designed to represent the interior of a Mughal palace, featured opulent furnishings and water features such as fountains and pools, generating the feel of a Hollywood historical epic of the period.
 The song "Pyar Kiya To Darna Kya" was filmed in Mohan Studios on a set built as a replica of the Sheesh Mahal in the Lahore Fort.
 The set was noted for its size, measuring 150 ft in length, 80 ft in breadth and 35 ft in height.
 A much-discussed aspect was the presence of numerous small mirrors made of Belgian glass, which were crafted and designed by workers from Firozabad.
-The set took two years to build and cost more than ₹1.5 million (valued at about US$314,000 in 1960), more than the budget of an entire Bollywood film at the time.
+The set took two years to build and cost more than ₹1.5 million (valued at about US$314,000 in 1960), more than the budget of an entire Hindi film at the time.
 The film's financiers feared bankruptcy as a result of the high cost of production.

 Artisans from across India were recruited to craft the props.
 The costumes were designed by Makhanlal and Company, and Delhi-based tailors skilled in zardozi embroidery stitched the Mughal costume.
 The footwear was ordered from Agra, the jewellery was made by goldsmiths in Hyderabad, the crowns were designed in Kolhapur, and blacksmiths from Rajasthan manufactured the armoury (which included shields, swords, spears, daggers, and armour).
 The zardozi on costumes were also stitched by designers from Surat.
 A statue of Lord Krishna, to which Jodhabai prayed, was made of gold.
 In the scenes involving an imprisoned Anarkali, real chains were placed on Madhubala.
 The battle sequence between Akbar and Salim reportedly featured 2,000 camels, 400 horses, and 8,000 troops, mainly from the Indian Army's Jaipur cavalry, 56th Regiment.
 Dilip Kumar has spoken of the intense heat during filming of the sequence in the desert of Rajasthan, wearing full armour.